willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR01/README.md

 Based on 'Deploy Angular 2 CLI Apps to Firebase' at https://coryrylan.com/blog/deploy-angular-2-cli-apps-to-firebase

-In this post we're going to cover how to get an Angular 2 application up and running and then deploy it to Firebase.
+In this post we're going to cover how to get an Angular 2 application up and running and then in a later post how to deploy it to Firebase.
 First lets cover how to use the Angular CLI to help bootstrap our application’s build process.

 ##Angular 2 CLI